Psychological Defense Mechanisms

 We all have expectations regarding the world and its denizens.
 Some people expect to be loved and appreciated - others to be feared and abused.
 The latter behave obnoxiously and thus force their nearest and dearest to hate, fear, and "abuse" them.
 Thus vindicated, their expectations fulfilled, they calm down.
 The world is rendered once more familiar by making other people behave the way they expect them to.
 "I knew you would cheat on me!
 It was clear I couldn't trust you!".

 To cast one's behavior after the fact in a favorable light.
-To
+To justify and

-resorting to ":rational, logical, socially-acceptable"
+":rational, logical, socially-acceptable" explications and excuses.

-re-establish ego-syntony (inner peace and self-acceptance).
+Rationalization is also used to re-establish ego-syntony (inner peace and

-cognitive dissonance in action.
+dissonance in action.

 Reaction Formation

-Adopting a position and mode of conduct that defy personally
+Adopting a position and mode of conduct that defy personally unacceptable

-unacceptable thoughts or impulses by expressing diametrically
+thoughts or impulses by expressing diametrically opposed sentiments and

-opposed sentiments and convictions.
-Example: a latent (closet)
+convictions.
+Example: a latent (closet) homosexual finds his sexual preference

-flaunt his heterosexuality by emphasizing his sexual prowess, or
+heterosexuality by emphasizing his sexual prowess, or by prowling singles bars

-way he contains and avoids his unwelcome homosexuality.
+for easy pick-ups and conquests.
+This way he contains and avoids his unwelcome

 Repression

 The removal from consciousness of forbidden thoughts and wishes.
+The removed

-The removed content does not vanish and it remains as potent as
+content does not vanish and it remains as potent as ever, fermenting in one's

-inner conflicts and anxiety and provoke other defense mechanisms
+unconscious.
+It is liable to create inner conflicts and anxiety and provoke

-to cope with these.
+other defense mechanisms to cope with these.

-Click HERE to buy the print edition from Barnes and Noble or HERE to buy it from Amazon or HERE to buy it from The Book Source
+Click HERE to buy the print edition from Barnes and Noble

 Click HERE to buy the print edition from the publisher and receive a BONUS PACK